surniaulula/wpsso/readme.txt

 = 4.18.1-dev.1 =

-(TBD) Moved the wpsso/cache/ sub-folder to wp-content/cache/wpsso/.
+(2018/12/17) Moved the wpsso/cache/ sub-folder to wp-content/cache/wpsso/.

 = 4.18.0 =